 Very slightly inflate the inner tube, do not distend it, place it in the cover with the valve through the hole in the rim.
-Fit the second edge of the cover, starting at a point diametrically opposite the valve and pushing the edge dotwn into the well of the rim.
+Fit the second edge of the cover, starting at a point diametrically opposite the valve and pushing the edge down into the well of the rim.
 If this is done the last few inches can be fitted without using levers.
+If levers are used do not use force, as this may damage the beads of the tyre.